Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Introduction

 for $q\geq1$ and $m\geq\min\{n-q+1,r\}$. \end{itemize} \end{theorem}

 \begin{theorem} Let $X$ be a projective manifold and $E$ be a holomorphic vector bundle over $X$ equipped with a singular Hermitian metric $h$.
 We assume that $h$ is Griffiths semi-positive on $X$.
-Then we have the following \begin{itemize} \item [$(a)$] If $A$ is a $k$-positive line bundle then
+Then we have the following \begin{itemize} \item [$(a)$] If $A$ is a $k$-positive holomorphic line bundle, then for any $p\geq k$ we have that